 Whatever it was that caused these summertime blues, I was determined to find a solution this morning, and I thought I’d share what we discovered.

 (1) I took a few minutes to study creative summer plans my friends Suzanne and Saren have shared with me.
 They are both incredible, and though I didn’t implement all of their great ideas, they inspired me to come up with a plan that would really work for my family.
 Suzanne is one of those mothers who makes the most of every summer month.
 She schedules a weekly park day, a weekly swim day, a weekly field trip day, a monthly date night out, and a monthly Girls’ Night Out, and then she types up the whole thing and gives copies to all her friends so they can easily join in the fun.
 Clever, right?
 Click here to view Suzanne’s summer schedule.
-And Saren has developed this whole “do-it-yourself” summer camp program moms can create for their own families.
-Click here to read Saren’s article about creating your own family learning adventures camp.
+And Saren has developed a great summer camp program here.

 (4) We established a theme for each day of the week.
 Monday is “Laundry and Library Day,” Tuesday is “Field Trip Day,” Wednesday is “Friend Day,” Thursday is “Sports Day,” and Friday is “Beach Day.”
 Of course this will be flexible, but having some sort of a system set up helps us to make sure we’re incorporating a variety of activities into our summer.